profsmith89/ctps/_sources/chap01.md

 Click the Run button.
 No errors!
 But whether you see the first line of the book depends upon whether you ran this block of code using the interactive Python interpreter or not.

+## Debugging

-**Debugging.** It's one thing to have the interpreter report to you that something didn't work, but it can be even more frustrating when it runs to completion and the result isn't what you expect.
+It's one thing to have the interpreter report to you that something didn't work, but it can be even more frustrating when it runs to completion and the result isn't what you expect.
 How do you figure out where and what went wrong?

 We will learn that there's no single, simple answer to this important question.
 The good news is that there are many effective strategies you can employ to determine what went wrong.
 Because our current script is so small, we'll start with the most straightforward, which you can think of as a brute-force approach.
 In this approach, we start at the beginning of the script and perform each operation in order using the interactive interpreter.
 This tool will show us the result of each Python statement and keep track of the prior statements' named results.